 So, instead of making grand pronouncements on New Year's Eve, why not try something else this year?
 Rather than making resolutions, why not set goals?
 It's a subtle but important shift, which takes the emphasis away from instant, overnight character change, and switches it to longer-term development.
 Essentially you take the same hopes for the future, but you alter the terms on which you'll evaluate change.

 A New Year's resolution says: I'm going to give up smoking today.
-A 2018 goal says: I'll be a non-smoker by the end of this year.
+A new year goal says: I'll be a non-smoker by the end of this year.
 A New Year's resolution might be: I'm going to read the Bible every day for the next year.
-A 2018 goal says you'll have finished the book by the end of December.
+A new year goal says you'll have finished the book by the end of December.
 This simple change of perspective liberates your dreams for the year ahead, and stops them from being rooted in a single moment of change, then prevents them from being derailed by a single moment of failure.